The WiLD Norway Summer Summit 2026 has now concluded.

 Equity in Action: Authentic & Inclusive Leadership

-Moderated by Gry Strand Festervoll · Sponsored by BMS
+Q&A moderated by Gry Strand Festervoll · Sponsored by BMS

 Evening Reception